Rajeshwari-Rudra/GDP1/README.md

 ## User story-7
 - As a user, a gamer can check his level and statistics based on the previous performance.
 ## Acceptance Criteria:
-- I(Puneeth) will take up this task and I will make sure of storing the performances and statistics of the players.
+- I(Puneeth) will take on this role and I will make sure that the players' results and statistics are kept.
 ## User story-8
 - As a user, a gamer can exit the game at any point in time and cannot resume at the same moment.
 ## Acceptance Criteria: